 This practice can be applied in every day modern life to enhance peacefulness and calm, and cultivate emotional intelligence and maturity.
 And it’s also part of a rigorous spiritual discipline designed to bring your entire ego into conscious awareness.
 (In the latter case, it’s seen more as a temporary tool that gets you to a particular level of spiritual development rather than as a permanent mode of being.).
 It’s only a question of how far you take it.

 And so one of the major critiques of acceptance (as it’s come into the West via the mindfulness movement) is that it will turn all of us into sheep.
 I heard this critique a lot in the corporate arena when mindfulness programs were suggested as part of employee enrichment.
-If you teach people about acceptance, you are encouraging passivity and conformity; you could be condoning and perpetuating abusive dynamics.
+The crux of the argument is that if you teach people about acceptance, you are encouraging passivity and conformity, thereby potentially condoning and perpetuating abusive dynamics.

 This is a valid concern.
 I worried about this too in the beginning.